Nirukta: Date

 The study of Nirukta can be traced to the last centuries of the 2nd-millennium BCE Brahmanas layer of the Vedic texts.
 The most celebrated scholar of this field is Yāska, who wrote the Nighaṇṭu (book of glossary), the first book on this field.
 His text is also referred simply as Nirukta.
 The study of Nirukta has been closely related to the ancillary Vedic science of Vyakarana, but they have a different focus.
-Vyakarana deals with linguistic analysis to establish the exact form of words to properly express ideas, while Nirukta focuses on linguistic analysis to help establish the proper meaning of the words, given the context they are used in.
+Vyakarana deals with linguistic analysis to establish the exact form of words to properly express ideas, while Nirukta focuses on linguistic analysis to help establish the proper meaning of the words, given the context in which they are used.
 Yaska asserts that the prerequisite to the study of Nirukta is the study of Vyakarana.

 The texts of the Nirukta field of study are also called Nirvacana shastra.
 A critical edition of the Nighantu and the Nirukta was published by Lakshman Sarup in the 1920s.
 The critical edition by Lakshman Sarup places it between 700 and 500 BCE, i.e., before Gautama Buddha.